purescript/purescript/psc-ide/README.md

 - `--output-directory`: Specify where to look for compiled output inside your project directory.
 Defaults to `output/`, relative to either the current directory or the directory specified by `-d`.
-- `--polling`: Uses polling instead of file system events to watch the externs files.
-This flag is reversed on Windows and polling is the default.
 - `--log-level`: Can be set to one of "all", "none", "debug" and "perf"
-- `--no-watch`: Disables the filewatcher
-- `--editor-mode`: Rather than watch externs files, expect an editor to report changed source files.
 - `--version`: Output psc-ide version

 ## Issuing queries